APEbbers/FreeCAD-Ribbon/README.md

 ### Via the Addon manager
 Go to 'Tools/Addon-Manager' and search for 'FreeCAD-Ribbon').
 Click on 'Install'.

-With certain versions of linux or when using AppImage, it can be that the addon-manager cannot install the package "PyQtRibbon".
-For that reason, a version of "PyQtRibbon" is shipped with the FreeCAD-Ribbon.
-If the addon-manager gives an error, continue with the installation.
-The FreeCAD-Ribbon will use the shipped version of PyQtRibbon.
-Please keep in mind that this version of pyqtribbon won't be updated reguraly.

 ### Custom Repository for Addon Manager

 Go to `Edit/Preferences/Addon-Manager` and add the custom repository `https://github.com/APEbbers/FreeCAD-Ribbon.git` with the branch `main`.
 Now you can go to the Addon Manager (`Tools/Addon-Manager`) and install "FreeCAD Ribbon" (it can be that you have to update your local cache first).
 Now restart FreeCAD and you will see a ribbon interface :)